 3:17-cv-00036-SLG, Powell v.
 Goslin, et al.

 Federal civil rights case concerns allegations of inadequate health care by Department of Corrections staff regarding treatment of prisoner’s shoulder injury and staph infection.
 The U.S. District Court for the District of Alaska is willing to appoint pro bono counsel for representation limited to drafting an amended complaint, discovery, a motion for preliminary injunction under Federal Rule of Civil Procedure 65, settlement negotiations, or any other scope of representation that a volunteer is willing to undertake and deems appropriate.

 3:16-cv-00248-TMB, Starkey v.
 Conant, et al.

 Federal civil rights case concerns allegations that Goose Creek prisoner notified authorities of his safety concerns when a person who was a threat to him became incarcerated.
 When using a urinal a couple months later, he was allegedly brutally attacked from behind by the person he had reported as a threat; and alleges a DOC officer who witnessed everything did not intervene or call for back-up.
 Prisoner alleges to then being left to internally bleed for 12 hours before his spleen and a mass on his kidney were ultimately removed.
-Federal Pro Bono Project volunteers have drafted an amended complaint, which is now in the process of being served.
+Federal Pro Bono Project volunteers have drafted an amended complaint, which has been served.
+Three motions to dismiss are currently pending.
 New volunteers could help by committing to one round of interrogatories, or assisting with the limited task of learning the name of a Jane Doe, whose signature is indecipherable.
+An attorney who drafted the amended complaint would consider working with a more seasoned litigation attorney on discrete tasks going forward.

 Program Guidelines and Local Rule 83.4, which allows for limited-scope representation: